microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 </toast>
 ```

+Notice that the AppNotificationButtons are inserted into the xml the order that it was provided in the builder.

 The ToolTip is useful for buttons with icons and no content.
 Users can hover over the button with
 the cursor and a text will display describing what the button does.